Fair Resource Allocation in Multi-Task Learning: Conclusion

 We first discuss the connection between MTL and fair resource allocation in communication networks and model the optimization of MTL as a utility maximization problem by leveraging the concept of $\alpha$-fairness.
 Then, we introduce FairGrad, a novel MTL method offering the flexibility to balance different tasks through different selections of $\alpha$, and provide it with a theoretical convergence analysis.
 Our extensive experiments demonstrate not only the promising performance of FairGrad, but also the power of the $\alpha$-fairness idea in enhancing existing MTL methods.

-For the future study, we will explore the performance of FairGrad in more challenging MTL settings with significantly diverse tasks.
+For future studies, we will explore the performance of FairGrad in more challenging MTL settings with significantly diverse tasks.
 Theoretically, we will study the impact of varying levels of difficulty across tasks on the final convergence and generalization performance.